m8ttyB/mustache-theme/README.md

     pelican-themes --install <path_to_theme>

-For development purposes I prefer to use the [--symlink flag] over the [-i flag]:
+For development purposes I prefer to use the [--symlink flag] over the [--install flag]:

     pelican-themes --symlink <path_to_theme>